fmalina/revisions-blocl/activism/austerity.md

 It made the depression deeper, longer, and, arguably, laid the foundations for the war that would engulf the world in the 1940s.

-Austerity didn’t just fail—it helped blow up the world.
+Austerity didn't just fail—it helped blow up the world.
 That’s the definition of a very dangerous idea.

 \*\*\* But even if the IMF has lost faith in austerity, it does not mean that